Charlotte Smith (basketball): Coaching career

-In 2002, Charlotte Smith joined the North Carolina Tar Heels women's basketball coaching staff as an assistant coach.
+In 2002, Smith joined the North Carolina Tar Heels women's basketball coaching staff as an assistant coach.
 Smith would help lead the Tar Heels to four straight number one seeds in the NCAA Women's Division I Basketball Championship from 2005 to 2008.
 Her teams were ACC regular season champions in 2005, 2006 and 2008 and claimed the ACC Tournament title in 2005, 2006, 2007 and 2008.
 Smith was a part of two Final Four teams while on the North Carolina staff.

 On June 22, 2011, Smith was named the head women's basketball coach at Elon University, becoming the sixth head coach in program history.
 In her first season leading the Phoenix, she set a new school record for wins by a first-year head coach.
 Charlotte Smith was named the 2017 CAA Coach of the Year and Elon won its first CAA Regular Season title and its first CAA Conference tournament title in Division 1 History.
 Elon also earned its first bid in the NCAA tournament in school history.